mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For someone who prefers political wrangling to brute force, but with a decent stick to beat people with using a defensive military, waiting for that perfect moment to strike.

+>Homeworlds: Archon Ren (2/3); Archon Tau (1/1)
+>
+>Starting Units: 1carrier; 2 cruiser; 3 fighters; 4 infantry; 1 space dock; 1 pds
+>
+>Starting Tech: Graviton Laser System
+>
+>Commodities: 4
+>
+>Promissory Note: Political Favor - After an agenda is revealed: Remove 1 token from the Xxcha player's strategy pool and return it to his reinforcments.
+Then, discard the revealed agenda and reveal 1 agenda from the top of the deck.
+Player vote on this agenda instead.
+Then return this card to the Xxcha player.
+>
+>Abilities
+>
+>Peace Accords: after you resolve the primary or secondary ability of the "Diplomacy" strategy card, you may gain control of 1 planet other then Mecatol Rex that does not contain any units and is in a system that is adjacent to a planet you control.
+>
+>Quash: When an agenda is revealed, you may spend 1 token from your strategy pool to discard that agenda and reveal 1 agenda from the top of the deck.
+Players vote on this agenda instead.
+>
+>Special units
+>
+>Loncara (flag ship): co 8/cm 7(x2)/m 1/ca 3) sustain damage; space cannon 5(x3)
+>
+>Race tech
+>
+>Nullification Field (yellow; req.
+YY): After another player activates a system that contains 1 or more of your ships, you may exhaust this card and spend 1 token from your strategy pool; immediately end that player's turn.
+>
+>Instinct Training (green; req.
+G) You may exhaust this card and spend 1 token from your strategy pool when another player plays an action card; cancel that action card.

 ![The Embers of Muaat]({{ site.baseurl }}/images/races/Muaat.jpg "The Embers of Muaat")